Improvisation and Storytelling Workshop

 ― Miles Davis

-stage and create something new with little preparation.
-The most important rule for improvisers is, “always say yes.”
+Stage and create something new with little preparation.
+The most important rule for improvisers is to “always say yes.”
 From there, performers work together to create something that has never been seen before.
 When the freedom of improvisation is combined with the structure of any story, you’d be surprised how far a group’s imagination can go.

 |COST||€740 / 3 hours workshop – negotiable, discounts for more than one half-day workshop.|